- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-If you have any additional questions, please contact us.
+If you have any additional questions, feel free to contact us.

 WhatsApp/Phone: +48 602 650 291